microsoft/autogen/docs/design/01 - Programming Model.md

 ## Built-in Event Types

-The Starfleet system comes with a set of built-in event types that are used to manage the system.
+The AutoGen system comes with a set of built-in event types that are used to manage the system.
 These include:

 * System Events - Events that are used to manage the system itself.
 These include events for starting and stopping the Agents, sending messages to all agents, and other system-level events.
 * ? insert other types here ?

 ## Agent Contracts

-You may want to leverage more prescriptive agent behavior contracts, and Starfleet also includes base agents that implement different approaches to agent behavior, including layering request/response patterns on top of the event-driven model.
+You may want to leverage more prescriptive agent behavior contracts, and AutoGen also includes base agents that implement different approaches to agent behavior, including layering request/response patterns on top of the event-driven model.
 For an example of this see the ChatAgents in the Python examples.
 In this case your agent will have a known set of events which it must implement and specific behaviors expected of those events.